parkpow/platerec-documentation/source/index.html.md

 ```

-This endpoint suports additional camera and location parameters.
+This endpoint supports additional camera and location parameters. <a href="https://platerecognizer.com/contact/">Contact</a> us is you are interested in using this feature.

 ### HTTP Request